Remi-Huguet/dashboard_freelance/README.md

 # My-Routines-App
-A web app to manage and track personal routines & goals, in Next.js.
+A web app to manage and track personal routines & goals, in Next.Js using TypeScript and Prisma.

 # Description
 This project is a platform where users can: